-Medicines and Therapeutics Research
+Medicines & Therapeutics

-- indications for the medicine
+- Additional indications for the medicine

-- off-label uses
+- Off-label uses

-- side effects that may be deemed a necessary risk because the overall effect significantly improves an illness or disease
+- Side effects that may be deemed a necessary risk because the overall effect significantly improves an illness or disease

-- side effects that are only noted in a certain subpopulation
+- Side effects that are only noted in a certain subpopulation

 For these reasons, NTP is studying select medicines and therapeutics to identify potential harm from short-term and long-term exposure.